 of content exploring issues in future law, attorney well-being, and DEI

-legal professionals from around the globe
+lawyers and judges from around the globe

 hours of professional responsibility CLE